iawade/common_condition/README.md

       > test_files/TG.rda
       > test_files/Urolith.rda
       > ```
+   - There is one exception: "WHRBMI" has been chnaged to **WHRbmi** to avoid mismatch errors

 4. **QC’d Group File**
    - Contains all annotated variants used for the pilot analysis